 *Recipe is written for 6-quart Instant Pot.
 Cooking time should remain the same for 8-quart size but will take longer to pressurize.
 For mini duo (3-quart), I recommend to half the recipe and use the same amount of time to cook*

 - 2.5 -3 lbs bone-in skin-on drumettes and wings (see notes) separate the drumettes and wings, discard the tip

 - 6 kaffir Lime leaves tear the edges to release flavor

 - 1 Tbsp turmeric powder

 - 1 Tbsp all-purpose chili sauce (or use 1 Tbsp paprika powder) see notes

 - 1 cup coconut cream

 - Salt to taste

-Turn on the Saute mode on the instant pot, when it displays HOT, add in cooking oil.
-Add onion and garlic and saute until they are soft and fragrant, about 1 minute.
+- Turn on the Saute mode on the instant pot, when it displays HOT, add in cooking oil.
+Add onion, garlic, chili paste (if using) and saute until they are soft and fragrant, about 1 minute.
 Add star anise, kaffir lime leaves, curry leaves, turmeric powder and stir fry for another minute.
 Add the chicken pieces in there and stir to mix everything.
 Pour in the water.
 Add tomatoes.
 Close the lid of the Instant Pot.
 Make sure the steam release handle is turned to SEALED.
 Press the Pressure Cooker button and use the -/+ button to set it to 15 minutes.